 Stage 5: Acceptance

-You accept the loss and although you’re still sad, you slowly start to move on with your life and settle in to your new reality.
+You accept the loss, and although you’re still sad, you slowly start to move on with your life and settle in to your new reality.

-When you’re experiencing those heartbreaking feelings and the stages of grief, it’s hard to believe that you’ll eventually heal.
-But you really will heal.
+When you’re experiencing those heartbreaking feelings and the stages of grief, it’s hard to believe that you’ll eventually heal, but you really will.
 Here are some ways to help the healing process:

 Try not to bottle up your emotions.
 Allow yourself to express how you feel.
 It’s a healthy part of the grieving process.